theory/pg-semver/README.md

 Dependencies
 ------------
-The `semver` data type has no dependencies other than PostgreSQL and PL/pgSQL.
+The `semver` data type has no dependencies other than PostgreSQL and, for testing, PL/pgSQL.

 Copyright and License
 ---------------------